quantnetwork/overledger-sdk-javascript-v2/README.md

 ## Getting started

-To get started, you can take a look at the examples folder for common use cases.
-There is a README file with detailed instructions in the signing example.
+To get started, you can take a look at the examples folder for basic use cases.
+For more complicated use cases, please explore our Overledger demo application github [here](https://github.com/quantnetwork/quant-demo-application).

 ## API Reference

 The SDK packages provide functions for interacting with the Overledger API Gateway as well as support for offline account generation and transaction signing.
 The functions which interact with the Overledger API (send, get) return a promise with a standard Axios response which includes the BPI data in the `data` field.

-Please check the examples folder for details on how to sign and send transactions, as well as do account queries.
+Please check the examples folder for details on how to sign and send transactions, as well as how to perform account queries.
 The sdk reference page can be found [here](api_reference.md).

-The Overledger API Swagger docs can be found here: https://api.sandbox.overledger.io/v2/documentation/swagger-ui.html
+The Overledger API Swagger docs can be found [here](https://docs.overledger.io/).

 ## Development